THERE ARE SO MANY

 our captains and sailing instructors

-are dedicated lifelong sailors who have a wealth of knowledge and experience.
-We have been successful in guiding prospective sailors to learn sailing and to purchase their own boats.
-We know Jamaica Bay like the back of our hand and we aim to share with you the hidden wonders that exist in this seldom explored part of New York City.
+are dedicated lifelong sailors who have a wealth of knowledge and experience passed down through the generations.
+Our captains specialize in sailing instruction and have been successful in guiding prospective sailors to learn sailing and to purchase and operate their own boats.
+We also know Jamaica Bay like the back of our hand and aim to share with you the hidden wonders that exist in this seldom explored part of New York City during one of our tours.

 Our main fleet of sailboats,